marcobadilla/marcobadilla.github.io/_pages/about.md

 I am currently a Research Assistant to [Sydnee Caldwell](https://www.sydneecaldwell.com/).

-My interests are: Labor and Public Economics, inequality and Economics of Education.
+My interests are: Labor and Public Economics, Inequality and Economics of Education.

 Email: **mbadilla@berkeley.edu**